Wood species

 Pioneer species that can protect soils against erosion

-But the subject of the article is the European cherry.
-In English it is sweet or wild cherry, ciliegio in Italian, merisier in French, cherry in Spanish and kirsch in German.
-It belongs to the Rosaceae family and is native to Europe, parts of northwest Africa and western Asia.
-It is found from the UK to the Caucasus and Iran and from Norway to Morocco and Tunisia.
-The sweet fruit has caused it to be acclimatized in other parts of the world being successfully cultivated in Cord America, Australia and New Zealand.
+But the subject of this article is the European cherry: sweet or wild cherry in English, ciliegio in Italian, merisier in French, cherry in Spanish and kirsch in German.
+It belongs to the Rosaceae family and is native to Europe, parts of northwest Africa and western Asia, from the UK to the Caucasus and Iran and from Norway to Morocco and Tunisia.
+The sweet fruit has caused it to be acclimatized in other parts of the world being successfully cultivated in cord America, Australia and New Zealand.

 The tree reaches 10-20 m in height, with diameters ranging from 0.6-0.7 m to 1.2 to 1.5 m.
-The trunk is straight and covered with grey bark, thin and smooth when young, which closes, thickens and cracks as the tree matures.
-If the bark is injured it secretes a fragrant resin that children often use as chewing gum.
-As well as tasting good, the gum has astringent and cough suppressant properties.
+The trunk is straight and covered with thin, smooth gray bark when young, which closes, thickens and cracks as the tree matures.
+If the bark is injured, it secretes a flavored resin that children often use as chewing gum.
+Besides its pleasant taste, the gum also has astringent and antitussive properties.

-The crown of the cherry is symmetrical and conical when young, becoming round and irregular when mature.
+The cherry crown is symmetrical and conical when young, becoming round and irregular at maturity.
 The leaves are 8 to 15 cm long, oval, elongated, serrated at the edges and pointed at the tip.
-The flowers are white, 2.5 to 3.5 cm in diameter and are grouped in twos or fours.
+The flowers are white, between 2.5 and 3.5 cm in diameter and are clustered in twos or fours.
 They appear in early spring with the leaves.
-The fruit is a drupe between 1 and 2.5 cm in diameter, round with a colour ranging from light yellowish red to dark greyish almost black, with a fresh sweet taste, sometimes slightly astringent or bitter.
+The fruit is a drupe between 1 and 2.5 cm in diameter, round in color ranging from light yellowish-red to dark yellowish-red to dark burgundy, almost black, with a fresh sweet, sometimes slightly astringent or bitterish taste.
 In the middle is the hard, round seed, 6-9 mm in diameter.

-The wild cherry is a pioneer species that quickly colonises meadows or forest edges.
-It is therefore useful for afforestation and soil erosion protection.
+The wild cherry is a pioneer species that quickly colonizes meadows or forest edges.
+It is therefore useful for afforestation and soil protection against erosion.
 It tolerates a wide range of soils but prefers slightly acidic conditions.
 Survives well in winter, but flowers can be damaged by spring frosts.

 cherry wood